 Fortunately, there are many natural solutions that can help you soothe your dog’s UTIs.
 And they can do it without destroying beneficial bacteria and creating resistance.

 Another common cause of blood in dog urine is poisoning.
 There are many different substances that can cause accidental poisoning in dogs.
-But the most common poison that causes urine in the blood is rodenticide.
+Antifreeze is a common one.
+But the most common poison that causes urine in the blood is rodenticide … meaning rat or mouse poison (2).

 Your vet will make a diagnosis based on the information you provide.
 If you know your dog ate something poisonous, your vet will start treatment immediately.
 If you don’t know what’s wrong but the vet believes it could be poisoning, they may run tests.